CadenzaProject/cadenzaproject.github.io/docs/cadenza2/Lyric Intelligibility/cc2_lyrics_task_overview.md

   - Gives a value of 𝛼 (metadata) that sets the balance between intelligibility and audio quality (see evaluation below).
 - The music enhancement stage (pink box) takes the music as inputs and attempts to improve the intelligibility.
 - Listener characteristics (green oval) are audiograms to allow personalised processing in the enhancement stage and are also used in objective evaluation.
-- The enhancement outputs are evaluated (orange box):
+- The enhancement outputs are evaluated (orange boxes):
   - For intelligibility using a metric based on Whisper.
   - For audio quality via the Hearing-Aid Audio Quality Index (HAAQI) [1].
   - By our listening panel.